 From the rainforests of the Daintree, to the cascading waters of Mossman Gorge, you’ll find this Aboriginal guided walking tour a feast for the eyes, taste-buds and imagination!
 You’ll travel by air-conditioned vehicle to the World Heritage Daintree Rainforest and Cape Tribulation jungle which is recorded as the oldest living rainforests estimated at over 150 million years old!

-Your Aboriginal guide will take your trekking through the mangroves, where you can try your hand at finding giant mud-crabs!
-Your tribal tour guide, Juan, keeps the group to a minimum for a personalised cultural experience, and will likewise take you to pristine, secluded beaches with a chance of spearing a shark in front of your eyes!
+Your Aboriginal tour guide will take your trekking through the mangroves, where you can try your hand at finding giant mud-crabs!
+Your tribal tour guide, Juan, keeps the group to a minimum of only 11 guests for a personalised cultural experience, and will likewise take you to pristine, secluded beaches with a chance of spearing a shark in front of your eyes!

 When your lunch bounty has been caught, Juan will cook this seafood extravaganza traditionally for you.
 Since this is such a cosy group, you’ll be welcomed into Juan’s extraordinary life and home, where you’ll dine on his mum’s veranda!

 This is also where you’ll witness a treasure trove of Aboriginal artifacts, before heading to the evergreen beauty of Mossman Gorge.
 Here, you’ll spend your time wading in the crystal-clear creeks before the scenic journey home.

 You’ll gain a fascinating knowledge of the Kuku Yalanji Aborignal people’s custom and legend, and carry a sense of cultural appreciation, as well as some breathtaking scenery, back home in your memories.

 Travelling north by air-conditioned vehicle, you’ll arrive at the Daintree Rainforest, where a mythical world of Aboriginal cultural discovery awaits.